 This is where they were originally hung in my home…

 Our sweet girl Lexi was “guarding” the door over there on the left of the photo.
+Can you see her?
 I sure do miss her!

-Here’s a few more photos of them in our family room (and how our family room used to look ;) )….
+Here are a few more photos of them in our family room. (and how our family room used to look…here’s a recent updated peek)

-It’s amazing what paint, furniture and curtains can do to a room.
+It’s amazing what different paint, furniture, and curtains can do to a room.

-With my white IKEA furniture and Sea Salt walls (and now no more more brown foyer either), this room is so light and bright.
+With my light tan IKEA furniture and Sea Salt walls (and the dark brown foyer is gone too), this room is so light and bright.

 Even more so than it was here.